skoczen/will/docs/platforms/ubuntu.md

 #### Testing will out

-Once your will is up and running, hop into any of your chat rooms, and say hello!
+Once your will is up and running, hop into any of your hipchat rooms, and say hello!

 `@will hi`